Trophic venous eczema of the lower extremities - symptoms, diagnosis and treatment

 - Online Patient FAQ for Trophic Venous Eczema

-Trophic venous eczema is a pathological condition occurring in the form of autoimmune dermatitis, that is, non-infectious serous inflammation of the skin (for the most part of the papillary dermis and epidermis), accompanied by symptoms of edema, redness, itching and pain.
+Trophic venous eczema is a pathological condition that occurs in the form of autoimmune dermatitis, that is, serous non-infectious inflammation of the skin (mainly the papillary layer of the dermis and epidermis), accompanied by symptoms of edema, redness, itching and pain.

 Trophic venous eczema

-Venous eczema is a variety and common form of eczema that is caused by congestion in the skin due to impaired venous outflow.
-Venous eczema is also called varicose, stagnant, or gravitational.
-She most often has a chronic (relapsing) course.
-Pathology affects one or both lower limbs in combination with venous insufficiency.
-In the modern European, and most demanded by leading experts, classification of chronic venous diseases - CEAP, this pathology is designated as C4.
-This means a fairly severe tissue damage due to chronic venous edema.
+Venous eczema is a type and common form of eczema, which is caused by congestion in the skin due to impaired venous outflow.
+Venous eczema is also called varicose, congestive, or gravitational eczema.
+It often has a chronic (recurring) for.
+Pathology affects one or both lower limbs, combined with venous insufficiency.
+In the modern European, and most demanded by leading experts, classification of chronic venous diseases - CEAP, this pathology is designated as C4a.
+It is quite heavy tissue damage due to chronic venous edema.